junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas smiles back, "I try to be."

-Dean sighs loudly, easing toward them.
+Dean sighs loudly, standing closer to Cas.
 "I'll go too.
 One more person, should find him quicker."

-The Doctor steps into the small circle they formed around Cas, as well, following what the other two are doing, putting his palm on the hand Cas holds out.
+The Doctor steps into the small circle they formed around Cas as well, following what the other two are doing, putting his palm on the hand Cas holds out.

 He winks at the group, "Well then -- Geronimo!"

 <br>